rainstf/mdpreview/README.md

 }
 ```

-You may ommit the lazy-loading `keys` spec and call the user commands directly instead.
+You may omit the lazy-loading `keys` spec and call the user commands directly instead.

 ### Building MDPreview Server